Partita (Widmann): Music

 The five pieces refer to the musical history of Leipzig and Boston.
 All movements begin with woodwinds.
 The whole concept of Partita is to link the music of Bach and Mendelssohn.
 The first reminiscence is influenced by Bach, Bruckner, and Wagner.
 A bass clarinet solo, playing an endless melody line, dominates the opening, followed by a section with Wagner tubas.
 The expansionary prelude leads to a first dance of the orchestra, a brief gigue.
-The second reminiscence Andante cites Mendelssohn's Clarinet Sonata (2nd movement), but starts with an English horn solo.
+The "melancholic" second reminiscence Andante cites Mendelssohn's Clarinet Sonata (2nd movement), but starts with an English horn solo.